 Moses was the mediator of the covenant between God and his chosen people at Mt.
 Sinai.
-It won’t be until the coming of Jesus that the same standard God set for people to live by yet never seem to attain, would finally be accomplished.
+It won’t be until the coming of Jesus that the same standard God set for people to live by yet never could attain previously, would finally be achieved.
 Moses foretold of the one (Jesus) who would come that would be greater than he (Dt.
-18:15), Later in Deuteronomy 21:22-23, he says God would curse any man by executing them for breaking God’s commands.
-The punishment is hanging the dead body on a pole for public display of judgment.
-This verse refers to Jesus, he didn’t break a command, we did.
-He took on the curse meant for humanity.
+18:15).
+Later in Deuteronomy 21:22-23, it says God would curse any man, executing them for breaking God’s commands.
+The punishment is hanging a dead body on a pole for public display of judgment.
+This verse refers to Jesus who took on a curse meant for all of humanity.

 - worship God alone;

 - to not make our own pretend gods or let anything take God’s place;

 - use our words to praise and honor God;